It’s been proven time and time again: When companies are transparent, they perform better, morale increases, and team members are empowered.

 One common thread we’ve observed among transparent teams is communications become far more streamlined, increasing efficiency and optimizing performance.
 Project updates are much easier to understand when the entire team has access to the larger project and can see historical context.

-We also find teams with high levels of transparency have fewer meetings or, at least, more effective meetings, because all the information can be easily found, and it’s all updated in real time.
+We also find teams with high levels of transparency have fewer meetings or, at least, more effective meetings, because all the information can be easily found, and it’s all updated in real-time.
 There’s no need for individuals to pull together status reports because everyone can see where the project stands at all times.

 Transparency allows team members to identify project challenges early on and encourages them to find solutions together.
-Keeping peers accountable and also recognizing them when they do good work are important for a successful project.
+Keeping peers accountable and also recognizing them when they do good work is important for a successful project.
 Additionally, transparency helps each team member understand how their work affects others within the organization and the project as a whole.
 Team members are less likely to complete their work late when they know their colleagues may suffer as a result.

 Increase Internal Transparency With Wrike